Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Background and Related Work

 \subsection{Primer on RAG}

-We consider a typical RAG system with a retriever, a generator, and a vector database for knowledge storage, as illustrated in Fig.~\ref{fig:RAG}.
-In this system, each passage $d$ in the corpus $D$ is first encoded into a fixed-dimensional embedding vector $E_d(d)$ using a pre-trained encoder $E_d(\cdot)$ (e.g., Sentence-BERT~\cite{SBERT}).
-These embedding vectors are stored in a vector database (e.g., FAISS~\cite{faiss}), along with metadata that includes a reference to the original passage.
+A typical RAG system is illustrated in Fig.~\ref{fig:RAG}.
+It comprises a retriever, a generator, and a vector database for knowledge storage.
+Each passage $d$ in the corpus $D$ is encoded into a fixed-dimensional embedding $E(d)$ using a pre-trained encoder $E(\cdot)$ (e.g., Sentence-BERT~\cite{SBERT}, GTR~\cite{gtr}), and stored in the vector database.
+When a query $q$ is issued, the retriever identifies the top-$k$ passages with the highest similarity\footnote{Cosine similarity for normalized vectors is directly proportional to their L2 distance, and is commonly used in vector databases~\cite{faiss}.} $\frac{E(q)^TE(d)}{||E(q)||_2\cdot||E(d)||_2}$ to the query embedding $E(q)$.

-When a query $q$ is issued, it is encoded into a query embedding $E_q(q)$ using the same or a compatible encoder $E_q(\cdot)$.
-The retriever then performs a search (e.g., via cosine similarity or inner product) between the query embedding and all stored passage embeddings to identify the top-$k$ vectors.
-Each retrieved vector is associated with an identifier or index, which allows the system to look up the corresponding original passage from the corpus or metadata storage.
-A typical algorithm to find $k$ most relevant passages is to pick those with maximum $E_q(q)^TE_d(d)/(||E_q(q)||_2\cdot||E_d(d)||_2)$.

-Once the top-$k$ relevant passages are retrieved, they are combined with the original query to form a structured input prompt for the generator.
-A common approach is to prepend the retrieved passages as contextual information, followed by the query posed as an explicit instruction~\cite{NEURIPS2020_6b493230}.
-Appendix~\ref{app:prompt} shows an example prompt in typical RAG process.
-This prompt is then fed into the LLM, which generates a grounded and contextually relevant answer.
-The LLM implicitly attends to the passages during decoding, and the quality of the output depends heavily on the informativeness and balance of the retrieved content.
+The retrieved passages are then combined with the query to form a structured prompt for the generator (see Appendix~\ref{app:prompt} for an example).
+The LLM attends to the retrieved content during decoding, and output quality depends heavily on what is retrieved.